Alabama Court Records

 The Alabama Department of Public Safety uses a point system to track and determine penalties for various traffic violations.
 Typically, the division issues a warning when a driver accumulates six points within two years and awards penalties to drivers who get 12 points or more within two years.
 Collecting 12 or more points within two years attracts the suspension of the driver’s license for 60 days.

-Accumulating more points within two years results in lengthier suspension of the driver’s license.
+Accumulating more points within two years may result in a lengthier suspension of the driver’s license.

-The driver’s record points expire after two years, but the offense remains on the violator’s record.
+The points on a driver's record typically expire after two years, but the offense remains on the violator’s record.
 The Department of Public Safety may also issue a temporary or permanent disqualification of a driver’s license if the violation is a serious offense such as a DUI, DWI, or negligence while transporting hazardous materials.
 The reinstatement requirements for a suspended or disqualified driver’s license differ with the circumstances surrounding the violation.
-Nevertheless, most violators may have to:
+Whatever the case, most violators may have to:

 How Do I Know if I Have a Traffic Ticket in Alabama?

-Usually, Alabama drivers who have been issued a ticket will be served in person or by mail.
-However, if an offender misses this mail or ignores it, the court shall issue a supplemental summons or warrant.
-Parties interested in finding a pending ticket must obtain their driving record from the Department of Public Safety on the available web page.
+Usually, Alabama drivers who have been issued a ticket can expect to be served in person or by mail.
+However, if an offender misses this mail or ignores it, the court may issue a supplemental summons or warrant.
+Parties interested in finding a pending ticket may obtain their driving record from the Department of Public Safety on its dedicated web page.
 Requests for these records can be made online, in person, or by mail.

-A typical driving record will contain the driver’s complete driving history, including crash reports, DUIs, citation history, etc. Typically, the requester must provide the driver’s date of birth, license number, and other required information.
-The payment of the necessary fee validates a request, or the order will not be processed.
+A typical driving record may contain the driver’s complete driving history, including crash reports, DUIs, citation history, etc. Typically, the requester is expected to provide the driver’s date of birth, license number, and other required information to process a ticket search.
+The payment of the necessary fee validates a request, or the order may not be processed.

 Alabama Law Enforcement Agency